Highfather87/tutorial-kinectron/README.md

 ## Materials

-* Windows computer connected to WiFi.
+* Windows computer connected to WiFi and with Kinectron installed.
 * Another computer connected to the same WiFi.
 * Kinect One aka Kinect v2, the boxy one.
 * Optional: if the WiFi has a firewall, setup a router with WiFi.

 ## How to setup Kinectron

+[Kinectron](https://kinectron.github.io/) is a software library that allows one Windows computer to stream data from a Kinect to multiple computers at the same time.

 ### Setup the Kinectron server